-MelJol, together with its partners, organized many different activities for children and youth in India for GMW2019.
+MelJol, together with its partners, organised many different activities for children and youth in India for GMW2019.
 During the Week, children from different schools participated in poster making competitions, to generate awareness on the importance of savings.
-A Skype Call was organized with Aflatoun clubs in different countries.
+A Skype Call was organised with Aflatoun clubs in different countries.
 Additionally, Skype calls with children in different regions in India were also conducted.
-A debate competition was organized in different regions in the country.
+A debate competition was organised in different regions in the country.
 The children spoke about the importance of saving resources and money.
 The discussion highlighted that children should start discussions on their dependency on their parents, different ways of how they can save money, and how to start a child-friendly enterprise.
-Throughout the Week, surveys were conducted by Aflatoun Children, asking college students what their behavior is towards financing.
+Throughout the Week, surveys were conducted by Aflatoun Children, asking college students what their behaviour is towards financing.
 SHG Groups conducted sessions with Aflatoun Children, to teach them about the benefits of saving and the processes female entrepreneurs go through to take out a loan.
-Finally, an Awareness Rally was organized, based on the GMW theme “Learn.Save.Earn”.
+Finally, an Awareness Rally was organised, based on the GMW theme “Learn.Save.Earn”.
 The rally went through the entire city, to ensure that everyone was impacted.

 Noble Public School Rajsamand

 At the Noble Public School in India, GMW2019 was opened by the Ombudsman, with the Financial Literacy Counsellor delivering a speech on the importance of money and financial literacy in life.
 The event was attended by staff, parents, teachers, and, most importantly, students.
 Throughout the Week, sessions were conducted on different topics, such as needs and wants, smart ways to save money, the different bank accounts available, and financial planning.
-Additionally, bank visits and a quiz on financial budgeting were organized.
+Additionally, bank visits and a quiz on financial budgeting were organised.

 2018 India Global Money Week

 - ESAF Small Finance Bank and ESAF Society

 - PSGR Krishnammal Nursery and Primary School